 2) Recited well on location

-The recitation should be practiced so the poet's face, recitation and words are featured, not camerawork or editing.
-The “shot” should be one take.
+The recitation should be practiced so the poet's face, delivery, and words are featured; the expression of the poem in the person and place is what is important, not camerawork or editing.
+The shot should be one take.
 Please do multiple takes however and send the best one without mistakes.
-The location should have some significance to the poet/poem, though this can be loosely interpreted: it is meant to serve the poem and recitation.

 3) Recorded well

-2) Title of poem and location of filming in the way you want it to appear
+- Title of poem and location (geographical) in the way you want it to appear

-3) A sentence or two about the poem and location
+- A few sentences about the poem and location

 ︎ windfallroom [at] gmail [dot] com